Red-Bat-Man/RBM-Journaling/GIT_SETUP_GUIDE.md

 # Git Repository Setup Guide

-This guide provides basic instructions for connecting your Digital Journal application to a Git hosting provider.
+This guide provides basic instructions for connecting your RBM Journaling application to a Git hosting provider.

 ## Creating a Remote Repository